MaterializeInc/ecommerce-demo/README.md

 # Real-Time E-Commerce Demo

-This app demonstrates the real-time incremental computation capabilities of Materialize in an e-commerce website.
+This app demonstrates the real-time incremental computation capabilities of Materialize in the context of an e-commerce website.

 **An e-commerce business wants to understand:**

 - **Order trends** throughout the day to discern patterns.
-- What is selling the most?
+- **What is selling the most?**
   - Understand supply/demand and manage inventory.
   - Show inventory status in the website to encourage users to buy.
 - **Conversion Funnel:** Effectiveness of the website in converting pageviews to actual buys.
 - **Low-stock Alerts:** Generate alerts and automatically place orders to the warehouse if a specific item is close to running out of stock

-We'll build materialized views that answer most of the questions by providing data in a business intelligence dashboard, and we'll pipe data out to an API to provide answers to the other questions.
+We'll build materialized views that answer most of the questions by providing data in a [business intelligence dashboard](#business-intelligence-metabase), and we'll pipe data out to a [graphQL API](#graphql-api-postgraphile) to provide answers to the other questions.

 To generate the data we'll simulate **users**, **items**, **purchases** and **pageviews** on a fictional e-commerce website.